Medigap Plan F High Deductible Make Sense or Not?

 Now, High Deductible Plan F (HD-F) is at the other end of the spectrum and is very, very affordable.
 Each year you will have deductible to meet before Medicare and the plan HD-F absorb your medical expenses.
 With that said, you should always have coverage you are comfortable with, first and foremost.
 Listen to what your indepedent Medicare specialist (agent/broker) has to say carefully.
 Buy the coverage you want and can comfortably afford to live with.
 Insurance is a personal thing.
 That is why Medicare created several plans to choose from.

-The key word from the former is “typically.”
+The key word from above is “typical.”

 The High Deductible Plan F or Is It… Plan F High Deductible?